tobenot/prompt-manager/README.md

 A lightweight browser-side prompt management tool that helps users create, edit, categorize and export prompt templates.
 Data is stored locally in the browser without the need for a backend server.

+### 🔒 Data Security

+**All data is stored only in your local browser and never uploaded to any server.** This application uses IndexedDB to store all prompt data locally, ensuring your privacy and data security.

 ### 🚀 Features

 - **Create & Edit**: Add new prompts and edit existing ones